babim/docker-sambaad/README.md

 * SAMBA_PASSWORD (optional) The password for the DC-Administrator.
 If not supplied, a random, 20 character long alphanumeric password will be generated and printed to stdout.
 * SAMBA_OPTIONS (optional) Additional options for samba-tool domain provision.
 * SAMBA_HOST_IP (optional) Set the IPv4 address during provisioning.
 (If you need to set a IPv6 address, supply --host-ip6=IP6ADDRESS through SAMBA_OPTIONS.)
-* SAMBA_DNS_FORWARDER (optional) You can supply the dns-forwarder Samba will use to answer non-local DNS-requests clients submit.
 * KERBEROS_PASSWORD (optional) The kerberos password  if not set will set to `$(pwgen -cny 10 1)`

 ### Use existing data